JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/undead/vampirate-bam.md

 ## Traits

 ***Explode.*** When the vampirate is reduced to 0 hit points, it explodes in a cloud of ash.
-Any creature within 5 feet of it must succeed on a DC 14 Constitution saving throw or take 5 (`1d10`) necrotic damage.
+Any creature within 5 feet of it must succeed on a DC 14 Constitution saving throw or take `dice: 1d10|avg` (`1d10`) necrotic damage.

 ***Spider Climb.*** The vampirate can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.